CleverCloud/documentation/content/doc/metrics/warp10.md

 Builtin function :

 - `NOW` : get the current timestamp
-- `ISO8601` : Convert a string or a timstamp to a iso8601 date format
+- `ISO8601` : Convert a string or a timestamp to a ISO8601 date format

 ## Endpoint